NothingnessN/n-xade-music/privacy-polict.md

 No personal information (name, email, photos, etc.) is collected.

-3. Themes & Purchases
+3. Themes
-The app includes color themes (solid and gradient) and custom image themes.
+The app includes various color themes (solid and gradient) and custom image themes.
-Custom image themes are paid:
+All themes are completely free to use.

-10 TRY for users in Türkiye

-1 USD for global users
-Purchases are processed securely via Google Play’s billing system.

 4. Third-Party Services
 The app does not display ads and does not use any third-party analytics or tracking tools.